thephpleague/url/4.0/components/overview.md

 $host1->sameValueAs($host2); //returns true;
 $host1->sameValueAs($fragment); //returns false;
 $host1->sameValueAs($url);
-//PHP Fatal Error Host and URL do not share the same interface
+//PHP Fatal Error because Host and URL do not share the same interface
 ~~~

 <p class="message-warning">Only Url parts objects can be compared with each others, any other object or type will result in a PHP Fatal Error.</p>